breatheco-de/content/src/content/lesson/what-is-the-internet.md

 >To summarize:
 >
->The easiest way to look at the Internet is that it is like a network of shared documents that were once rigid, formal scientific publications and, nowadays, are interactive, exciting and spectacular.
+>The easiest way to think of the Internet is as a network of shared documents that were once rigid, formal scientific publications and, nowadays, are interactive, exciting and spectacular.

 ![what is the internet](https://ucarecdn.com/ffe440de-8746-4ab5-81cc-37ef107155e9/-/resize/500x/)